10 Potential Health Benefits Of Bamboo Tea

 Due to its high potassium content, bamboo tea may also be good for your heart health in addition to what it might do for your bones.

-8. May Improve Brain Function
+8. Improves Brain Function

 Because it has a lot of natural compounds like flavonoids and phenolic acids, bamboo tea may help improve brain function and protect against the loss of brain function that comes with getting older.